bakkerme/youtube-curator-v2/planning/video_summary_plan.md

 ### 2.1.
 Public Video Summary Endpoint

 *   **Endpoint:** `GET /videos/{videoID}/summary`
 *   **Description:** Retrieves a previously generated summary for the specified video.
-If a summary is not available or is considered stale, it triggers the generation process.
+If a summary is not available, it triggers the generation process.
 *   **Method:** `GET`
 *   **Path Parameters:**
     *   `videoID` (string, required): The unique identifier of the YouTube video.